Create a professional CV now!

 Vital in navigating setbacks and uncertainties, resilience skills empower employees to bounce back from challenges, maintain motivation, and sustain a positive attitude in the face of adversity.

-Importantly, they’re all transferable skills, too, meaning they can be carried with you from job to job, even if you make a career change.
+Importantly, these soft skills examples are transferable skills, too, meaning they can be carried with you from job to job, even if you make a career change.
 But as important as they are, they’re not the only skills to put on a CV.
 Hard skills are essential, too, and every CV should contain a good mix of the two.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.